shervinea/cheatsheet-translation/id/convolutional-neural-networks.md

 **50. Types of models ― There are 3 main types of object recognition algorithms, for which the nature of what is predicted is different.
 They are described in the table below:**

-&#10230;Tipe-tipe model - Ada tiga tipe utama dari algoritma rekognisi objek, yang mana berbeda pada hal yang diprediksi.
-Tipe-tipe tersebut dijelaskan pada tabel dibawah ini:
+&#10230;Tipe-tipe model - Ada tiga tipe utama dari algoritma rekognisi objek, yang mana hakikat yang diprediksi tersebut berbeda.
+Tipe-tipe tersebut dijelaskan pada tabel di bawah ini:

 <br>